 With encouragement from Dr. Orton, Helene Durbrow had opened Camp Mansfield, a summer program for dyslexic students in Vermont.
-Mrs. King spent several summers teaching there and in due course was inspired to found her own camp named Dunnabeck, in Western Pennsylvania.
+Mrs. King, after being personally trained by Anna Gillingham herself, spent several summers teaching there and in due course was inspired to found her own camp, named Dunnabeck, in Western Pennsylvania.
 After running the camp for 14 years, she met Kurt Goldman, a father of a Dunnabeck camper.
-So impressed and motivated by his son's progress, he encouraged Mrs. King to open a school for dyslexic students and offered to provide the necessary funding.
+So impressed and motivated by his son’s progress, he encouraged Mrs. King to open a school for dyslexic students and offered to provide the necessary funding.

 In 1969, The Kildonan School opened in Bucks County on a rented campus in Solebury, PA.
 The first year 12 students enrolled, but the school flourished and eventually outgrew the facility.
 Under the leadership of Leisket Mills, then Board of Trustees Chair, a search began to find a new campus.
 In 1980, Kildonan moved to its present home in Amenia, NY, in the foothills of the Berkshires.
 The 460 acre campus had been the site of Barlow School, and had several dormitories, a schoolhouse, a library, and an art building.
 In 1983 the summer program, Camp Dunnabeck, moved from Pennsylvania and became a part of The Kildonan School.
 Over time, with the support of the trustees, Kildonan was able to add a large boys’ dormitory, a girls’ dormitory, and an elementary building to house day students in grades 1 through 6.